baralprativa27/pharmacy-rebate-analytics/README.md

 This project demonstrates an end-to-end healthcare analytics solution using Oracle SQL and Power BI.
 It includes data processing, KPI validation, and interactive dashboard development for pharmacy rebate analysis.

 ## Project Overview
-Developed an interactive Power BI dashboard to analyze pharmacy rebate performance, drug costs, claims trends, and therapeutic class insights.
+Developed an end-to-end healthcare analytics solution using Oracle SQL and Power BI to analyze pharmacy rebate performance, drug costs, rebate variance, and claim-level trends.
 The solution is organized into three reporting layers:

 - Rebate Overview: Executive summary of rebate KPIs, therapeutic distribution, and top-performing drugs.
 - Rebate Analysis: Cost vs. rebate trends, variance analysis, and therapeutic class performance.